socketry/async-ollama/guides/getting-started/readme.md

 $ bundle add async-ollama
 ~~~

+### Ollama

+You'll also need to install and start Ollama.
+You can find instructions for doing so at [https://ollama.com](https://ollama.com).

 ## Core Concepts

 - The {ruby Async::Ollama::Client} is used for interacting with the Ollama server.